 Tasks:

 Find a sentence/paragraph about “something”.
 Be vague, no exact words.
 [Does the location of our target significant?
 I think yes!
 Too short of a search as well as too long might have completely different reasoning for performance.
 Additionally, do we start with the top of the document—scrolling up/down is equivalent?
-I think that the scrolling should incorporate at least one crossover between pages]
+I think that the scrolling should incorporate at least one crossover between pages] Sure.
+Then we can have three searches.
+One within the page, one to another page. and one backwards to a previous page.

 Select a phrase/sentence or multiple contiguous sentences near the target site.
-[I would like to experiment with a sentence which written over partial of two different lines]
+[I would like to experiment with a sentence which written over partial of two different lines] ok.

 Metrics for each task:

 Time to completion.
 [I truly believe that we should consider, or at least mention—without action, the idea of different types of errors: physical, perceptual (Coordination of screen interface with cursor’s actual location, pace: actual speed versus the appropriate scrolling speed for the person, space.) and cognitive (Understanding, pace: reaction time, energy level, retention/memory of similar tasks].[Can we evaluate it at all?
 If we consider it—with help?
 Adams?
 Jennie (the Ph.D. in special education in our class?]
+Those aren’t metrics.
+Those are analyses that use measurable quantities to get at them. it’s really hard to measure what reaction time really means here.

 Number of errors: